ngeor/blog/_posts/2018/2018-08-19-slim-gitversion-docker-image.md

 - GitVersion
 ---

-In a previous post, I wrote about <a href="{{ site.baseurl }}/2017/12/19/semantic-versioning-with-gitversion.html">GitVersion</a>.
+In a previous post, I wrote about <a href="{% post_url 2017/2017-12-19-semantic-versioning-with-gitversion %}">GitVersion</a>.
 GitVersion is a tool which solves semantic versioning of a git repository in its own way.
 With GitVersion, the version of any git repository is a pure function of its state, derived by tags, branches and commit messages.

 <!--more-->